AstonCSS/TwoTruthsOneLie/players.md

 <!-- ⬇️ COPY THE TEMPLATE BELOW THIS LINE ⬇️ -->

-[Your Full Name]
+Mehvish Mirza
-Statement 1
+Statement 1 my middle name is lauren

-Statement 2
+Statement 2 when i was 6 years old, i won a camera in a competition

-Statement 3
+Statement 3 i wanted to be a firefighter when i was younger